 Many banks have started to experiment with the opportunities that gamification has to offer.
 Whether to increase customer engagement, loyalty, or financial literacy, the result is a better service for consumers.
 Here are some examples of gamification in action:

-1. Gamification to increase customer engagement
+2. Gamification to increase customer trust

 To build a customer base that is emotionally invested in your brand, banks need to do more than simply provide a satisfactory service.
-They need to create engaging ways to show how to use their services and provide additional value to consumers.
+Instead, they need to create engaging ways to show how to use their services and provide additional value to consumers.
 But how can you create more interest in a seemingly dull set of tasks?

-Spanish bank BBVA took on this challenge as a way to increase customer engagement.
+💡Spanish bank BBVA took on this challenge as a way to increase customer engagement.
 They launched a series of helpful videos that showed how to easily complete everyday tasks such as paying taxes online.
 By completing the videos, customers earn points that could then be redeemed to download music and movies or participate in future giveaways.

-2. Gamification to change user behavior
+3. Gamification to change user behaviour

-PNC Bank, based in the US, created the Virtual Wallet to help customers ensure they can track their spending.
+💡PNC Bank, based in the US, created the Virtual Wallet to help customers ensure they can track their spending.
 Separating funds between accounts for reserved or spendable budgets makes it easier for customers to manage their finances.
 The gamified element is the effective Punch The Pig feature, in which users ‘punch’ the piggy bank whenever it pops up to add a pre-selected sum of money into their savings account.
 Users can decide how often the pig pops up or select to have it appear at random moments.

-3. Gamification to increase customer loyalty
+4. Gamification to increase customer loyalty

 Brands that add value to consumers’ lives are going to reap the rewards of increased customer loyalty.
 Finance is linked to pretty much every element of our lives.
 Using this connection to make a bank synonymous with their customers’ overall wellbeing, not just their financial wellbeing, keeps the brand at the forefront of customers’ minds.
+Finance and fitness are two things you wouldn’t necessarily connect in the same sentence, but one bank managed it to great success.

-Finance and fitness are two things you wouldn’t necessarily connect in the same sentence, but Emirates NBD managed it to great success.
-The bank encouraged users to link their accounts to a fitness app that tracked their daily physical activity.
+💡Emirates NBD encouraged users to link their accounts to a fitness app that tracked their daily physical activity.
 Completing various levels and challenges allows users to earn redeemable points or a reward for reaching a certain goal, for example, 12,000 steps a day will get you a 2% interest rate.

 Linking the feel-good factor of fitness with financial rewards is an effective way for Emirates NBD to impact other parts of consumers’ lives.
 They were also able to broadcast awareness through partnerships with companies like Adidas and Apple.